mt-akar/Quadrillion/README.md

 ### Rush Mode

 Rush mode has 2 versions.
-In first, players will be given limited time.
-Players will try to solve as many random puzzles as possible in the given time.
+In first, player will be given a limited time.
+Player will try to solve as many random puzzles as possible in a given time.
 Game will calculate a high score based on the number of puzzles solved.

 In the second, players will be given set number of puzzles.
 Players will try to solve these puzzles as fast as possible.
 Game will calculate a high score based on time elapsed.